jornada-im/documentation/docs/jrn_metabase_populate.md

 # JRN Metabase - Populating the database

 The [LTER-core-metabase documentation](https://lter.github.io/LTER-core-metabase/) on GitHub is the primary source for understanding this process.
 The steps to populate the lter-metabase schema are summarized below ([and in the docs](https://lter.github.io/LTER-core-metabase/populate.html)), with notes on how this process is being adapted for JRN Metabase.
+Note that before populating, it is worthwhile to learn a little about the LTER Metabase schema and how data are stored within it.
+See [notes here](metabase_schema_data_model.md) about that.

 ## Editing tools

 In general we are using `psql`, python, or DBeaver to populate and edit our databases.
 DBeaver has [excellent documentation](https://dbeaver.com/docs/wiki/), but users will need to install it and set it up with their user/role and password to log into JRN Metabases.
 PgAdmin and other tools might be useful too.

-## Schema overview

-There are 4 schemas available in LTER-core-metabase, but the `lter_metabase` schema is the primary collection of tables for describing metadata and data packages.
-Within this schema there are 3 primary types of tables:

-1. `EML`-prefixed tables
-    - For controlled vocabularies (CV) for elements of the EML schema, network level CVs (file types, unit dictionaries)
-    - often populated from network-level sources.
-    - Infrequently updated.
-    - CSV imports or patches might be the best way to populate
-    - For now we are using what was already in LTER_core_metabase and hopefully updates will be community determined to some extent.
-2. `List`-prefixed tables
-    - Controlled vocabularies more specific to the site
-    - We will need to populate with JRN personnel, keyword thesauri, our sites (and bounding boxes), and possibly methods documents and taxa.
-    - Only a subset of the LTER Keyword CV is currently present in the keywords list table.
-    - Somewhat frequently updated
-    - CSV imports or manual entry/updates to populate
-3. `DataSet`-prefixed tables
-    - Metadata assigned to specific datasets in the database
-    - Enter/update records anytime a dataset is added to or updated in JRN Metabase.
-    - Populate with CSV imports, EML using EML2MB (see notes below), or "manually" by entering or updating metadata records for a dataset (see instructions below).

 ## Populating JRN Metabase with CSV imports